A Brief History of Product Management: Starts With a Spark

 Companies shouldn’t just adopt customer centricity because it’s the “right thing to do,” either.
 According to Deloitte, “client-centric companies are 60% more profitable compared to companies not focused on the customer.”

 That’s due to the fact that happy customers are more loyal.
 Customers will continue doing business with a company that puts their needs and concerns first.
 And given how costly a high churn rate can be, it should come as no surprise that a customer-centric company is going to generate higher profits.
+However, when your customers churn it’s important to collect cancellation feedback.

 Zappos and Amazon may have been the pioneering cheerleaders for product-led customer centricity.
 However, its mantras and benefits are now permeating even the most traditional companies.